Used Nobody - The Turnaround for Windows? Share your experience and help other users.

 A tough climb worth attempting

 Balancing realistic hardship with empowering choice, Nobody - The Turnaround shines through its deep work systems, flexible modes, and emotionally charged relationships despite ongoing performance snags and stalled updates.
+The game features impressive graphics that perfectly complement its overall mood.
 Anyone seeking a challenging, grounded life simulation that celebrates perseverance should dive in now, provide feedback, and watch the city evolve alongside their own grinding success story.
-Its Early Access label warns of flaws yet hints at steady growth.

 What’s new in version varies-with-devices